ldeb/dayz-death-stats/README.md

 - Generate a test log file from KillFeed.json using [test_conf.php](/test_conf.php) for development purposes

 **TO DO:**
+- fix problem with special characters from javascript fetching database's data
 - show log starting date
 - Possibility to generate a "deathmap" from all deaths in database
 - Generate more statistics